 A long-distance schools exchange designed between Escola Camilo Castelo Branco at the botanical gardens in Rio de Janeiro and Djangoly Academy in Nottingham close to Sherwood Forest in England.

-Workshops took place over a 12 week period between the two schools in parallel to each other, exploring sensory and embodied experiemce through observational drawings, composing collages, constructing stop-frame animation, documentation in photography and experimenting with performance.
+Workshops took place over a 12 week period between the two schools in parallel to each other, exploring sensory and embodied experiences through observational drawings, composition, animation, photography and performance.

-As well as the Art and Science teachers from the schools, the project counted with the support of the NEA (Environment Education Nucleus) team at the Botanical Gardens of Rio de Janeiro, Staff at the Forestry Commission in Nottinghamshire and was funded by the Arts Council of England.
-The technology was developed by Active Ingredient and Mixed Reality Lab at Nottingham University
+As well as the Art and Science teachers from the schools, the project counted with the support of the NEA (Environment Education Nucleus) team at the Botanical Gardens of Rio de Janeiro, Staff at the Forestry Commission in Nottinghamshire and the Arts Council of England.
+The accompanying technologies were developed by Active Ingredient and Mixed Reality Lab at Nottingham University.

 The project was recently (2017) published in: